crocs-muni/sec-certs/README.md

 This project is developed by the [Centre for Research On Cryptography and Security](https://crocs.fi.muni.cz) at Faculty of Informatics, Masaryk University.

+## Usage (Dockerfile)

+1. Run `sudo apt install docker.io`
+2. Go into the directory where the Dockerfile is
+3. Run `sudo docker build . -t NAME_OF_YOUR_IMAGE`
+4. The image is now created in your local Docker repo, use `sudo docker run NAME_OF_YOUR_IMAGE:latest` to run the container

 ## Usage (CC)

 The tool requires several Python packages as well as the `pdftotext` binary somewhere on the `PATH`.